lpatamia1/To-Do-List-App/README.md

 What started as a simple text to-do list evolved into a polished, maintainable project through continuous iteration and testing.

-Watching GitHub automatically compile, test, and report coverage builds real trust in your codebase.
+Watching GitHub automatically compile, test, and report coverage builds real trust in the codebase.

 Combining retro design with modern tooling (JUnit, JaCoCo, GitHub Actions) creates a bridge between nostalgia and reliability — fun and functional.